benjiemalinao87/queue-services/progress.md

 - Implement actual SMS sending logic using Twilio or another SMS provider.
 - Add more comprehensive logging for SMS job processing.
 - Consider implementing rate limiting for SMS sending to avoid hitting provider limits.

+## 2025-03-21: SMS API Integration

+### Completed Tasks

+- **SMS API Integration**:
+  - Integrated SMS sending functionality with the external SMS API at `/api/messages`.
+  - Updated SMS schema to include required fields for the API: `contactId` and `workspaceId`.
+  - Implemented SMS workers to process both immediate and scheduled SMS jobs and send them to the API.
+  - Created a test script (`test-sms-api.ts`) to validate the end-to-end SMS sending process.

+- **Redis Connection Improvements**:
+  - Updated Redis connection configuration to support multiple connection methods (internal, proxy, and public URL).
+  - Implemented proper error handling for Redis connection failures.
+  - Added graceful shutdown handling to ensure jobs are not lost when the service is stopped.

+- **Environment Configuration**:
+  - Added environment variables for SMS API URL and authentication.
+  - Updated worker configuration to use the appropriate Redis connection based on the environment.

+### Lessons Learned

+- When integrating with external APIs, it's important to validate input data and handle errors properly.
+- Using separate queues for immediate and scheduled jobs provides better organization and monitoring.
+- Different Redis connection strategies are needed for different environments (local development vs. production).

+### Next Steps

+- Monitor the SMS sending process to ensure messages are being delivered correctly.
+- Add more comprehensive logging for API responses.
+- Implement retry logic for failed API calls.
+- Consider adding metrics to track SMS delivery rates and failures.

+## 2025-03-21: SMS API Integration (Updated)

+### Completed Tasks
+- Updated SMS worker to use the correct API endpoint `/send-sms` instead of `/api/messages`
+- Fixed issue with field naming in the API requests (using `message` instead of `content`)
+- Successfully tested direct API integration with a valid phone number
+- Added detailed logging for API requests and responses
+- Updated environment variable configuration for the SMS API URL
+- Added comprehensive error handling for API responses
+- Updated documentation with lessons learned from the SMS API integration

+### Challenges
+- Redis connection issues when connecting from local environment to remote instances
+- Required fields not being properly passed to the API
+- Determining the correct API endpoint structure and field naming conventions

+### Next Steps
+- Deploy both worker and queue service to the same environment for reliable Redis connectivity
+- Implement monitoring for SMS delivery status
+- Add retry logic for failed SMS deliveries
+- Create a dashboard for tracking SMS delivery metrics